cloud66/help-old/api.md

     [Stack][]

+## Stack Create [/stacks]
+Create and build a new docker stack.
+Either manifest definition, or cloud, region, size and buildtype must be passed as params.

+- Scope: _redeploy_

++ Parameters

+    + name (required, string, `new_stack_name`) ...
+New stack name
+    + environment (required, string, `production`) ...
+New stack environment
+    + service_yaml (required, string, `service_yaml_serialised`) ...
+The services definition of the new docker stack
+    + manifest_yaml (optional, string, `manifest_yaml_serialised`) ...
+The manifest definition of the new docker stack
+    + cloud (optional, string, `aws`) ...
+Cloud provider to create servers in
+    + region (optional, string, `us-east-1`) ...
+Region within the cloud to create servers in
+    + build_type (optional, string, `multi`) ...
+Deploy all services to "single" or "multi" servers

++ Model (application/json)

+    + Headers

+            X-RateLimit-Limit: 3600
+            X-RateLimit-Remaining: 3597

+    + Body

+        { "response":
+            {
+                "id":10,
+                "user":"test@cloud66.com",
+                "resource_type":"stack",
+                "action":"stack_create",
+                "resource_id":"283",
+                "started_via":"api",
+                "started_at":"2015-09-01T19:08:05Z",
+                "finished_at":null,
+                "finished_success":null,
+                "finished_message":null
+            }
+        }

+### Stack Create [POST]
+Create and build a new docker stack.
+Either manifest definition, or cloud, region, size and buildtype must be passed as params.

++ Response 200

+    [Stack Create][]

 ## Stack Action list [/stacks/{id}/actions]
 Retrieve a paged list of all asynchronous actions performed for the stack specified in the request.
 For more information about the object properties returned in the response, refer to [the stack action object](#The stack action object).